WISDEM/WOMBAT/docs/source/examples/strategy_demonstration.md

 # Servicing Strategies

-In this example, we'll demonstrate the essential differences in scheduled servicing, unscheduled servicing, and tow-to-port repair repair strategies.
-Each of the examples demonstrated below will be based on the 2015 Dinwoodie, et al. paper, though the the variations will be for demonstration purposes only.
+In this example, we'll demonstrate the essential differences in scheduled servicing, unscheduled servicing, and tow-to-port repair strategies.
+Each of the examples demonstrated below will be based on the 2015 Dinwoodie, et al. paper, though the variations will be for demonstration purposes only.

 ## WOMBAT Setup and Variables